mehrdadfk/todo-list/README.md

-flexibility, jib provides a simpler way that does not need docker daemon to build the container. although, since I am not using a remote docker repository, for building and running this project the docker daemon needs to be running.
+flexibility, jib provides a simpler way that does not need docker daemon to build the container. although, since I am not using a remote docker repository, for building and running this project the docker daemon needs to be running. please note that since the database is on memory, I did not use test container to run the integration tests on docker container.

+### I18n support
+to support I18n, the field "message" in [SuccessResponseDTO.java] and [ErrorResponseDTO.java] could be a key that will be handled by client to extract the corresponding translation. since it is not recommended that server handles the translation, for now we just send an english message.